 Chikungunya spreads to humans through bites from infected female mosquitoes, primarily Aedes aegypti and Aedes albopictus.
 These mosquitoes are also vectors for other mosquito-borne illnesses, such as dengue.
 While they bite throughout the day, activity peaks in the early morning and late afternoon.
 Symptoms of chikungunya typically appear 4-8 days after being bitten by an infected mosquito, though the incubation period can range from 2 to 12 days.
-Mother-to-fetus transmission is possible between 3 and 4.5 months of pregnancy, as well as vertical transmission during near-term deliveries with intrapartum viremia.

-Disease vectors
+Disease vector

-The mosquitoes Aedes aegypti and Aedes albopictus are key vectors for chikungunya involving in larger outbreaks.
+The mosquitoes Aedes aegypti and Aedes albopictus are key vectors for chikungunya.

-- Aedes aegypti: Found in tropical and subtropical areas, this species thrives near human settlements and prefers indoor breeding sites like flower vases, water storage containers, and concrete tanks. - Aedes albopictus: Found not only in tropical and subtropical areas but adaptable to a broader range of habitats, including temperate and cold temperate regions.
-In recent decades it has spread from Asia to parts of Africa, Europe, and the Americas.
-This species breeds in many natural and artificial water-filled habitats such as tree holes, coconut husks, bamboo stumps, cocoa pods, rock pools, and discarded tires.
+- Aedes aegypti: Found in tropical and subtropical areas, this species thrives near human settlements and prefers indoor breeding sites like flower vases, water storage containers and concrete tanks. - Aedes albopictus: Found not only in tropical and subtropical areas but adaptable to a broader range of habitats, including temperate and cold temperate regions.
+In recent decades it has spread from Asia to parts of Africa, Europe and the Americas.
+This species breeds in many natural and artificial water-filled habitats such as tree holes, coconut husks, bamboo stumps, cocoa pods, rock pools and discarded tires.
 It is commonly found in rural and peri-urban areas, as well as shaded urban parks.